 “Possible explanations for FRBs range from outbursts from rotating neutron stars with extremely strong magnetic fields, to more speculative ideas that they are directed energy sources used by extraterrestrial civilizations to power spacecraft.”

 Keep in mind, however, that Breakthrough Listen’s express purpose is “aimed at finding evidence of civilizations beyond Earth,” so they may just have a horse in this space race.
+Next, make sure you know these 10 spooky and spacey moon facts.

 [Source: Popular Science]